Donna Atwood

 Donna Arlene Atwood (February 14, 1925 – December 20, 2010) was an American figure skater.
+She was known as "The Sweetheart of the Ice" while skating with the Ice Capades.
+After touring for fifteen years, she retired to raise her children at the height of her career, later returning to the sport to couch young ice skaters.

+Early life

 She was born in Newton, Kansas, to pharmacist Chester Atwood and Allie Atwood, his wife.
 The family moved to Albuquerque before relocating to Los Angeles when she was 9.
-She died on December 30, 2010, aged 85, at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+Her father died when she was 13.